-Movieday gives individuals and organizations a way to host movie screenings in local theaters and more, all over Italy.
+Movieday is the catalyst for individuals and organizations seeking to host captivating movie screenings in diverse theaters across Italy.

 “Changing the distribution model for movies is a big challenge for a startup.
 Movieday is the online platform for the digital transformation of the movies industry.”
 Antonello Centomani, CEO Movieday

 With the clear vision of Antonello in mind, the journey began with a comprehensive research and discovery phase, to reimagine the platform, streamlining the process of organizing screenings.
 This phase included user research to deeply understand user needs, competitive analysis to identify opportunities, crafting an intuitive information architecture, and translating insights into wireframes and prototypes.
 These UX-driven steps ensured that the redesigned Movieday platform met and exceeded user expectations.